decomplexity/SendOauth2/README.md

 - SendOauth2B -  instantiated from SendOauthA, primarily to perform Oauth2 authentication
 - SendOauth2C -  the Provider factory class.
 It is instantiated from SendOauth2B AND from SendOauth2D
 - SendOauth2D -  is instantiated standalone from a few lines of global PHP such as in section 7 below.
+- SendOauth2ETrait -  is used by  SendOauth2B and SendOauth2D to create and write the .json credentials file used by Google API.

-It 'requires' a file SendOauth2D-settings.php that contains security settings such as clientId, clientSecret, redirectURI, service provider (Microsoft, Google) and authentication type (e.g. XOAUTH2).
+SendOauth2D 'requires' a file SendOauth2D-settings.php that contains security settings such as clientId, clientSecret, redirectURI, service provider (Microsoft, Google), authentication type (e.g. XOAUTH2) and so on.
 There is a group of these security settings for each PHPMailer invocation (typically one website page) that needs different security settings or a different provider: one website can use any combination of Microsoft and Google (and any others added further to SendOauth2C) and any number of different security groups.
 Each setting has unique identifier (numbered 1,2,3,4 in the template SendOauth2D-settings), but developers are free to use anything more meaningful.
 When SendOauth2D is instantiated by SendOauth2D-invoke (see Section 7 below), the latter specifies the group number, and SendOauth2D then produces an 'interchange' file with (for OAuth2) a refresh token plus other security settings such as client ID and client Secret.
 If a Basic authentication group is selected, the file output is similar but includes an SMTP password and excludes Oauth2 settings.
 There is one interchange file for each group of security settings.